coatespeter/autonimo-blog-pp4/README.md

 ### Content

-- The content for this site was inspired by the Code Institute Django project "I think therefore I blog"
+- The content for this site was inspired by the Code Institute Django project "I think therefore I blog".
-- I used some Django educational material for some help with the setup of a Django based site. https://www.youtube.com/watch?v=oU9kN13-Xbs&t=269s
+- I used some Django educational material for some help with the setup of a Django-based site.
+[Django Tutorial](https://www.youtube.com/watch?v=oU9kN13-Xbs&t=269s)

 ### Media

-- The images used in this site were obtained from Unsplash. https://unsplash.com/
+- The images used in this site were obtained from [Unsplash](https://unsplash.com/).
-- Font - The font I used called Madini One was obtained from Google Fonts. https://fonts.google.com/
+- Font - The font I used called Madina One was obtained from [Google Fonts](https://fonts.google.com/).
-- Data storage - The data for this site is managed using ElephantSQL. https://www.elephantsql.com/
+- Data storage - The data for this site is managed using [ElephantSQL](https://www.elephantsql.com/).

 ### Libraries & Frameworks

-- The site uses the Django web framework. https://www.djangoproject.com/
+- The site uses the [Django web framework](https://www.djangoproject.com/).
-- The site uses the Bootstrap framework. https://getbootstrap.com/
+- The site uses the [Bootstrap framework](https://getbootstrap.com/).

 ### Acknowledgements

+- I would like to thank my mentor Luke Buchanan for his help and guidance throughout the project.

+- I would also like to thank my wife Philippa for her unwavering support and encouragement throughout the project.

+- I would like to thank the Code Institute for the educational material and and support throughout the project.